nickduncan7/micro-http-router-jwt/README.md

 Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJmaXJzdG5hbWUiOiJKb2huIiwibGFzdG5hbWUiOiJEb2UifQ.uJyAj8F-CDk7gsmnOKi8jkslaSVQOrM9at2RBEY8-lo
 ```

 You will receive the response `Hello, John Doe`.
+All claims will be available on `req.token`, this example simply has a first name and last name in the JWT claims.

 ## License
 MIT License